dotnet/runtime/src/tests/Interop/Swift/README.md

 # .NET Swift Interop

 Swift has a different ABI, runtime environment, and object model, making it non-trivial to call from the .NET runtime.
-Existing solutions like [Binding Tools for Swift](https://github.com/xamarin/binding-tools-for-swift) and [BeyondNet](https://github.com/royalapplications/beyondnet) rely on Swift /C# /C wrappers.
+Existing solutions like [Binding Tools for Swift](https://github.com/xamarin/binding-tools-for-swift) and [BeyondNet](https://github.com/royalapplications/beyondnet) rely on Swift and C# binding wrappers.

 This project aims to explore the possibilities and limitations of direct P/Invoke interop with Swift.
 For a comprehensive .NET-Swift Interop, the Binding Tools for Swift contains valuable components that should either be reused or built upon.